Retirement Social Security

 Tax Social Security: No

 The two top expenses in the cost of living index work against you as a retiree in Oregon.
-Its transportation costs are in the top five most expensive in the U.S., and housing places in the top 10 of the most expensive states.
+Its transportation and housing costs are in the top 10 of the most expensive states.

 On the other hand, the state's cost for utilities is below the nation's 100-level benchmark.